muggy8/event-hook/README.md

 ### eventSpace.unsubscribe(name, callback) || eventSpace.off(name, callback)
 This functions filters through the events currently and gets rid of all the functions that matches the callback's reference.
 NOTE: you can only do this to referenced callbacks not anonmyous functions

+## support?
+This library is really simple.
+The legacy version seems to work in IE5 according to...
+IE5... so you're probably safe to use that if you plan on supporting that far back.
+Either way, have fun with your projects

+## Licence?
+MIT = free for all yay~